monsoonmaelstrom/book2/book2.md

 “Sure.”

 I follow him as he gets up and walks away.
 About a hundred yards away he stops and kneels in front of a snare, undoing whatever he did to set it up in the first place.
 He walks me through the process of setting it up, and then hands it to me.
 It’s impressively simple for something that caught five rabbits.
-Just some wire twisted around itself into a sliding loop, and suspended between two sticks at rabbit level.
+Merely some wire twisted around itself into a sliding loop, and suspended between two sticks at rabbit level.
 But once you’re caught in it, it tightens down the more you struggle to get free of it.
 It feels like a metaphor for my life right now.

 “Are the snares the only reason we’re out here?”
 Giorgi finally asks, once I’ve finished resetting it.